On linear equations over split-octonions: Linear equation

 \section{Linear equation $ax=c$}

-In this section we consider the linear equation \begin{eq} ax=c, \end{eq} where $a,b\in\OO$ are the known constants and $x\in\OO$ is a variable.
-Obviously, if $a\not\in\OO_{\#}$, then equation~(\ref{eq_AXisB}) has a unique solution $x=a^{-1}b$.
-The case of $a\in\OO_{\#}$ is considered in the following proposition.
+In this section we consider the linear equation \begin{eq} ax = c, \end{eq} where $a, c \in \OO$ are given constants and $x \in \OO$ is a variable.
+Clearly, if $a \notin \OO_{\#}$, then equation~(\ref{eq_AXisB}) has the unique solution $x = a^{-1}c$.
+The case $a \in \OO_{\#}$ is addressed in the following proposition.